 That is the reason I talk about setting up and sending a whole Welcome SEQUENCE rather than just one single Welcome Email.
 By sending a whole sequence, you are ceasing the opportunity to really draw in the subscriber and gain their trust and loyalty from the very beginning.

-No. The key is to ensure each email is full of value.
+The key is to ensure each email is full of value.
 If someone unsubscribes during the Welcome period, they are not the person you want on your list anyway.
 They simply came for your freebie and that is it.
 Never be discouraged by unsubscribes.

 Make sure each email includes one of three things:

 - Information about you and what you are all about. so your subscribers get to know you and trust you.

 - Something that will benefit them and provide them value, such as a freebie or link to a great blog post.